 You'll now want to add some contributors.
 On the main sever page click Invite then copy and distribute the URL.

 Once your contributors have joined, you are now ready to add these into your production.
-Returning to the Quicklink Switcher, select the Scene you wish to add your Screen or Window Capture source in to and click add source.
+Returning to Cre8, select the Scene you wish to add your Screen or Window Capture source in to and click add source.

 From the dropdown menu, select either Window or Display Capture.
 Window capture captures a specific window you select and Display Capture captures a specific display.
 The workflow is the same and is completely up to your preference.
 When you've selected, click Add Source.
 For this example we'll use Window Capture.